stclib/STC/docs/ccommon_api.md

 The `acquire`argument must be of the form: `type var = getResource`.
-**c_with** and **c_defer** are general macros, whereas **c_withvar** requires that there are methods *type_init()* to create and return an object of type, and *type_del()* that destructs the object.
+**c_with** and **c_defer** are general macros, whereas **c_withvar** requires that there are methods *type_init()* to create and return an object of type, and *type_del()* which destructs the object.
 These are available for all STC containers.

 ```c
 // Example: Load each line of a text file into a vector of strings